 Dante's Pizzeria opened with the help of former employees of Piece and Santullo's.
 Between that pedigree and the positive reviews, I was expecting something at least pretty good.
 Unfortunately, the high points of my pizzas were just okay and the low points were no fun at all.

-Entries tagged with 'NYC-style outside NYC'
+'NYC-style outside NYC' on Serious Eats

 Captain Ahab had Moby Dick, giving birth to the notion of "the white whale" as a goal to be chased to the ends of the earth, self-destruction be damned.
 Herman Melville was able to spin one version of the Great American Novel out of that tale.
 My white whale, over the course of several Christmases in the Kansas City area, has been Stonewall Inn Pizza.
 Kansas City is land-locked, of course, which makes this tale less tragic, thank goodness, and unlike Melville, I'm only able to spin a short blog post out of it.